Tutte Invariants for Alternating Dimaps: Characterisations of Extended Tutte Invariants

 \begin{proof}

-By inspection, every connected alternating dimap $ D $ of size three contains a proper triloop, so no reduction operation is needed in this case.
-Now, suppose $ \abs{E(D)}>3 $ and there is no proper triloop in $ D $.
+Let $ D $ be as stated.
+By inspection, $ \abs{E(D)}=3 $ implies that $ D $ contains a proper triloop, so no reduction operation is needed in this case.
+Now, suppose $ \abs{E(D)}>3 $.
+Assume there is no proper triloop in $ D $ (else, again, no reduction is needed, and $D$ itself is the required minor).